Ipomoea indica

 Ipomoea indica is a species of flowering plant in the family Convolvulaceae, known by several common names, including blue morning glory, oceanblue morning glory, koali awa, and blue dawn flower.
-It bears heart-shaped or 3-lobed leaves and purple or blue funnel-shaped flowers 6–8 cm in diameter, from spring to autumn.
+It bears heart-shaped or three-lobed leaves and purple or blue funnel-shaped flowers 6–8 cm in diameter, from spring to autumn.
 The flowers produced by the plant are hermaphroditic.
 This plant has gained the Royal Horticultural Society's Award of Garden Merit.

-The plant is grown as an ornamental for its attractive flowers, but it is invasive in many regions of the world and is specifically listed on New Zealand's Biosecurity Act 1993.
+The plant is grown as an ornamental for its attractive flowers, but is considered invasive in many regions of the world, being specifically listed on New Zealand's Biosecurity Act 1993.

 Etymology

 The Latin specific epithet indica means from India, or the East Indies or China.
 In this case, the name likely refers to the West Indies, as I. indica is native to the New World.